eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 {:.center}

 ### ε-Simulation
-Hakop et al. introduce the notion of ε-simulation, which allows the simulator to make some ε-sized error in the $\ell_1$ distance.
+Hakop et al. deal with the notion of ε-simulation, which allows the simulator to make some ε-sized error in the $\ell_1$ distance.

 **Definition:** $\ell_1$ norm and distance for vectors